-A yarn with Jane Bender, CEO of Gunida Gunyah Aboriginal Corporation influenced the way they think about social connections
+A yarn with Jane Bender, CEO of Gunida Gunyah Aboriginal Corporation influenced the way they think about social connections do something to improve social connection as a result of the Share the Journey campaign messaging.

 The 2019 Mental Health Month theme 'Share the Journey' is all about ways we can connect with others, both for our own health and wellbeing, as well as theirs.